html5rocks/updates.html5rocks.com.new/_posts/2015-01-21-ES6-Template-Strings.md

     html`<p title="${title}">Hello ${you}!</p>`

 returns a string with the appropriate variables substituted in, but with all HTML-unsafe characters replaced.
 Let’s do that.
 Our HTML-escaping function will take two arguments: a username and a comment.
 Both may contain HTML unsafe characters (namely ', ", <, >, and &).
-For example, if the username is "Domenic Denicola" and the comment is " is a fun tag", we should output:
+For example, if the username is "Domenic Denicola" and the comment is "& is a fun tag", we should output:

-    <b>Domenic Denicola says:</b> "&lt;dl&gt; is a fun tag"
+    <b>Domenic Denicola says:</b> "&amp; is a fun tag"

 Our tagged template solution could thus be written as follows:

-    console.log(html`<b>${process.argv[2]} says</b>: "${process.argv[3]}"`);

-    function html(pieces, ...substitutions) {
+    function html(pieces) {
         var result = pieces[0];
+        var substitutions = [].slice.call(arguments, 1);
         for (var i = 0; i < substitutions.length; ++i) {
             result += escape(substitutions[i]) + pieces[i + 1];
         }